Watch the Behavioral Science Video

 For example; a positive incentive would offer discounts and bonuses, while a negative incentive would involve some kind of unwanted loss, such as a penalty for withdrawing savings without due notice.

-• Takeaway: A positive incentive can be the stronger tactic, but it can lead to an undervaluing of your product.
-Meanwhile, a negative incentive can lead to an underlying feeling from your customer.
+- Takeaway: A positive incentive can be the stronger tactic, but it can lead to an undervaluing of your product.
+Meanwhile, a negative incentive can lead to an underlying feeling of dislike from your customer.

 9. Loss Aversion